1. What area(s) in Alabama do you provide service?

 I accept Credit/Debit Cards, Money Orders, Company Checks, & Cash payments.
 I no longer accept personal checks.

-As soon as I get the call, I am normally 20 minutes from any urban part of Madison and Huntsville.
+I am normally 20 minutes from any urban part of Madison and Huntsville.
 Rural areas may be as long as 25-35 minutes.
 In some cases, I may be arriving at or finishing a job that may require a longer ETA.

 When a home is placed on the market, contractors, realtors, cleaning crews, as well as previous owners could have multiple sets of keys to the property.
 It is always encouraged to change the locks to ensure that no one has keys to your home but YOU!